Bill Crisp Senior Center

 Cardio drumming is a dynamic cardiovascular workout that combines drumming, rhythm, and music.
 Participants typically use drumsticks to hit an exercise ball placed on a bucket, following the rhythm of the music.
 The rhythm will definitely get you with this one.
 Come out and try this awesome new cardio workout guaranteed to get your heart pounding to the beat!
 Class is on a first-come, first-serve basis.

-55+; Tues. and Thur.; 11 am-12 pm; Free
+55+; Tues. and Thurs.; 11 am-noon; Free

 Chair Aerobics, Line Dance and Stretch Class

-55+; Mon. and Wed.; 8:30-9:30 am; Resident Fee: $35/month or $7/class; Non Resident Fee: $70/month or $14/class
+55+; Mon. and Wed.; 8:30-9:30 am; $35/month or $7/class resident; $70/month or $14/class non-resident

 Chair Fitness Frenzy